GauravPandeyLab/HPC-Ensemble/README.md

 	iv.
 Plot saved in paper_figures/Figure3_disk_usage.pdf.

 3. Memory usage

 	i.
-For Minerva, the raw data are saved in the Minerva_results/minerva-all-usage.csv file, the unit is MB.
-The plot of memory usage is saved as paper_results/Figure_4a_Minerva_memory.pdf.
+For Minerva, the raw data are saved in the Minerva_results/minerva-all-usage.csv file, the unit is MB. ii.
+For Demeter, raw data is saved in Demeter_results/demeter_spark_comprehensive_stats_all_data.csv, unit is MB. iii.
+Jupyter notebook "" is used to generate the memory usage plots used in the paper. iv.
+The memory usage plot for Minerva is saved as paper_results/Figure_4a_Minerva_memory.pdf.
-	ii.
-For Demeter, raw data is saved in Demeter_results/demeter_spark_comprehensive_stats_all_data.  csv, unit is MB.
-Plot is saved as paper_results/Figure_4b_Demeter_memory.pdf.
+	v.
+The memory usage plot for Demeter is saved as paper_results/Figure_4b_Demeter_memory.pdf.

 Sample result files for the example dataset, as well as the corresponding result figures included in our paper, are available in the Analysis directory.